reednel/pages/src/content/drink/floradora.md

 instructions:
   - Combine gin, lime juice, and raspberry syrup in a mixing glass with ice.
   - Stir until well chilled.
-  - Strain into the serving glass (optinally) over ice.
+  - Strain into the serving glass (optionally) over ice.
   - Top with Ginger ale.
 ---